aurora-is-near/AIPs/AIPs/aip-8.md

 As of today, Aurora blocks are populated with a “virtual” hash that has nothing to do with the contents of the block (transactions or state changes).
 The reason for this is because of coupling with the EVM opcode that can get block hash from height and the fact that we do not want to keep a history of blocks in the Engine contract itself.

 Even if we cannot change the “official” blockhash of the Aurora blocks, we can still introduce an additional field that allows cryptographic verification that the data is not tampered with.
-To avoid confusion with the exiting blockhash field, we will call this new field the “block hashchain".
+To avoid confusion with the existing blockhash field, we will call this new field the “block hashchain".

 The goal of the block hashchain is to enable someone running a non-archival NEAR node to verify Aurora data is not tampered with, while minimizing the on-chain overhead.